 Employers who wish to promote open communication in their organization should send the message that mental health is not a taboo subject and assure employees that talking about it will not have a negative effect on their career opportunities or evaluations.

-Suffering from anxiety, depression our acute stress reaction?
+Suffering from anxiety?
 Medisys On-Demand is a comprehensive healthcare solution allowing you to get instant answers to health questions or concerns you may have.

 Since mental health issues often go unreported, it is important that employees be aware of resources available to them and feel free to access these confidentially when they are ready to do so.
 An employee facing a depressive episode for the first time is not likely to immediately book an appointment with a psychologist or to contact a virtual mental healthcare provider.
 It may take some time for them to recognize the symptoms of depression and work up the courage to seek external help.

 Human and technological resources departments can help ease this process by facilitating early detection of mental health issues, which can then be addressed before they take a toll on employees’ health and productivity.

 Access to virtual health tools, like the Medisys On-Demand app, can help promote early intervention by giving employees quick and confidential access to a health professional through text and video chat, without the need to take time off for an appointment.

 Managers can also help in the early detection of mental health issues by being trained to identify distress and mental illness symptoms in employees.